Petrusev scores 27, No. 2 Gonzaga extends win streak to 18 - WHIZ News

 BIG PICTURE

-Gonzaga: The Bulldogs have won 39 straight against Pepperdine and are 43-2 during Mark Few’s tenure as coach.
+Gonzaga: The Bulldogs have won 39 straight against Pepperdine and are 43-2 during Few’s tenure.
 The last time the Waves beat the Bulldogs was in 2002.

 Pepperdine: The Waves were fifth in the conference in 3-point percentage coming into the game but missed 15 of 20 from beyond the arc.
 The 25% mark was their fifth-worst this season.